Tommy Walker (footballer, born 1915): Scotland

 Walker earned a total of 21 caps, during which he scored 9 goals.
 He scored in five consecutive games from April to December 1938.
 All but one of these caps were obtained before the age of 25 and had the Second World War not intervened, he would have garnered considerably more.
-If the ten caps he earned in Wartime Internationals were to count, he would have become the most capped Scottish player.
+If the ten caps he earned in wartime internationals were to count, he would have become the most capped Scottish player.
 He also won five Scottish League XI caps, scoring two goals.

 Manager

 1950s

 In December 1948, Walker left Chelsea to return to Hearts as player-assistant to manager Davie McLean.
 McLean's intention was that Walker would be a steadying influence in a developing young team.
 However, after a single emergency appearance standing in at right-half for a regular player in a 1–0 home defeat by Dundee, Walker wisely retired to concentrate fully on learning the managerial ropes.
 Tangible progress was made in the League championship in 1949–50, when Hearts finished third.
 As Walker had become more influential, McLean was co-opted to the Hearts board of directors on 16 March 1950.

 McLean's death on 14 February 1951 saw Walker promoted to the position of manager.
 Walker's reign was to prove the most successful period in the club's history.
 Walker was always quick to acknowledge the contribution made by McLean and his fatherly interest in the welfare and development of the players.
 The important foundations Walker inherited from McLean included the Terrible Trio forwards (Willie Bauld, Alfie Conn Sr. and Jimmy Wardhaugh), the full back pair of Bobby Parker and Tam McKenzie, and half backs Bobby Dougan and Davie Laing.
 To this established core John Cumming had recently broken through to the first team, first as a left winger and then in the left half position he was to dominate for many years.
 Freddie Glidden was already at Tynecastle but yet to first team debut, as was the then schoolboy Dave Mackay.
 Walker made Parker the team Captain.

-Dave Mackay signed professional terms in 1952, initially part-time whilst also working as a joiner.
+Dave Mackay signed professional terms in 1952, initially part-time while also working as a joiner.
 The partnership of Mackay and Cumming at wing half was to become the nucleus of the team.
 Both went on to become full Scotland internationalists while playing for Hearts.

 Bauld's value to the team was underlined in 1952/53, when he missed eight league games through ankle injuries.
 Hearts were struggling, but with Bauld's return to full fitness came a change in fortunes.
 From the bottom half of the league they surged up the table to finish in fourth place (as they had the two previous seasons).
 That resurgence also took them to a 1952–53 Scottish Cup semi final against Rangers before 116,262 fans at Hampden Park in Glasgow.
 Wardhaugh scored in the 2–1 defeat.